lorleod/next-world/README.md

 ## Screenshots

-A user using our site to transport themself to the first world in the "Cool Worlds" playlist without leaving VRChat
+A user using our site to go from their home world to the first world in the "Cool Worlds" playlist without leaving VRChat

 ![Launching a world in a playlist from within VR](https://user-images.githubusercontent.com/3805194/182944679-eac83922-21b1-428c-881b-8f41f2143d5d.gif)